JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8005 days**.

-And here is a just a random fact -  **Albert Einstein was cremated and his ashes were spread over a river located in New Jersey**.
+And here is a just a random fact -  **Montreal is the second largest French speaking city after Paris**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)